skjolber/json-log-filter/README.md

  * invalid JSON payloads are added as text
  * optimal performance
    * detects whether databinding was successful to avoid revalidating the JSON structure before logging

-## Background
-The project is intended as a complimentary tool for use alongside JSON frameworks, such as JSON-based REST stacks.
-Its primary use-case is processing to-be logged JSON.
-The project relies on the fact that such frameworks have very good error handling, like schema validation and databinding, to apply a simplified view of the JSON syntax, basically handling only the happy-case of a well-formed document.
-The frameworks themselves detect invalid documents and handle them as raw content.

 # See also
 See the [xml-log-filter] for corresponding high-performance filtering of XML, and [JsonPath](https://github.com/json-path/JsonPath) for more advanced filtering.